chudinovskii/Bitly-console-app/README.md

-**Bitly url shorterer and clicks counter**
+**URL shortener (URL to Bitlink) and clicks counter**

-Console app for Bitly-url shortening and counting clicks of bitlinks.
+Console app for URL to Bitlink converting and counting clicks of Bitlinks.

 **How to install**